 Support for pupils

-We have created this page to support you until school is back open for everyone.
-If you find any links or resources that you think would be good to share with others, please let Mrs Warren know.
-Ask your adult to message Mrs Warren on Class Dojo or email her.
+We have created this page to support you during the COVID-19 pandemic.
+If you find any links or resources that you think would be good to share with others, please let Mrs Warren know so she can add them to our website.
+You can speak to Mrs Warren, ask an adult at home to message her on Class Dojo, or email her.

 What is coronavirus?